The Easel: Essential

-French easels, usually made very simply of wood, comprise a horizontal box on legs, with an easel rest.
+French easels are usually made very simply of wood and comprise a horizontal box on legs with an easel rest.
 They come in a variety of sizes and are quite small when fully folded.
 Mine is roughly 2' by 1' by 6" box depth.
-This is my 'second' easel and I often take it to pastel workshops with me.
+This is my 'second' easel, and I often take it to pastel workshops with me.

-Pros: Not only is the French easel very portable, it is flexible too.
-It can be used as a table top easel if you don't unfold the legs, a short easel if you only half unfold the legs, and a full height easel if you unfold all the way.
+Pros: Not only is the French easel very portable, but it is also flexible too.
+It can be used as a tabletop easel if you don't unfold the legs, a short easel if you only half unfold the legs, and a full-height easel if you unfold all the way.

 The drawing board support can be adjusted to fit your preferred size of drawing board, and the box part of the easel usually has plenty of divisions, so you can carry all your equipment around with you.